-When acknowledgment is received from both Service Providers, within the allowed time frame the NPAC SMS will set the Subscription Version to canceled in its database, update the Cause Code for the Subscription Version, and notify both Service Providers that the Subscription Version has been canceled.
-All canceled Subscription Versions are purged from the NPAC database after a tunable period.
+When acknowledgment is received from both Service Providers, within the allowed time frame the NPAC SMS will set the Subscription Version to cancelled in its database, update the Cause Code for the Subscription Version, and notify both Service Providers that the Subscription Version has been cancelled.
+All cancelled Subscription Versions are purged from the NPAC database after a tunable period.

 Audit Request Process